We independently review everything we recommend. When you buy through our links, we may earn a commission. Learn more

 But the big question remains: Intel or AMD, which processor should you choose for your laptop in 2025?

-This in-depth guide (nearly 3000 words) will take you through every angle: performance, gaming, battery life, thermal efficiency, price-to-performance, and even edge cases like business use or creative workloads.
+This guide will take you through every angle: performance, gaming, battery life, thermal efficiency, price-to-performance, and even edge cases like business use or creative workloads.
 By the end, you’ll know exactly which processor suits your needs and how to avoid the common pitfalls when buying a laptop.

 Why the Processor Matters